 With mostly all operational costs being eliminated, the only thing that the cloud kitchen is responsible to present to their customer is the biggest product itself – the food.
 Since the customers have no relation to the infrastructure, ambience, or the “vibe” of these virtual restaurants, the only factor that would come into judgment is the quality of the food – the hygiene (which is now more important than ever), packaging and finally, the taste.

-It is anyone’s guess that if there are less things to worry about, the SoPs and precautions that are to be followed during the pandemic would be much easier to implement perfectly.
+It is anyone’s guess that if there are fewer things to worry about, the SoPs and precautions that are to be followed during the pandemic would be much easier to implement perfectly.

 Thus, there is only one, albeit quite a decently big expectation on providing food of immense quality.
 This is much easier to deliver (pun intended).